tesar-stepan/gnott/README.md

 And: http://transvar.readthedocs.io/en/latest/quick_start.html

-But you can just run these:
+Or you can just run these:

 ```bash
 sudo pip install transvar